vaibhavantil2/core/docs/core/03_capabilities/02_application-management/application-management.md

 Glue42Ng.forRoot({ factory: GlueWeb, config: { appManager: true, application: "Clients" } })
 ```

+*For detailed information on the Application Management API, see the [**Application Management**](../../../glue42-concepts/application-management/javascript/index.html) documentation.*

 In the next section, you will see an example that uses the Application Management API.
 You can open the embedded examples directly in [CodeSandbox](https://codesandbox.io) to see the code and experiment with it.

 ## Handling Applications, Application and Instance Events